puppetlabs/puppetlabs-accounts/REFERENCE.md

 Data type: `Enum['absent','present']`

-Specifies whether the user, its primary group, homedir, and ssh keys should exist.
+Specifies whether the user, their primary group, home directory, and SSH keys should exist.
 Valid values are 'present' and 'absent'.
-Note that when a user is created, a group with the same name as the user is also created.
+When set to 'present', a group with the same name as the user is also created.
+When set to 'absent', the user, their home directory, and any managed SSH keys are fully removed, regardless of the ``purge_home_user`` and ``purge_sshkeys`` settings.

 Default value: `'present'`